segmentio/segment-docs/src/segment-app/iam/scim.md

 Segment workspace owners **cannot** delete Segment workspace member accounts using SCIM, the web UI, or the Segment API.
 A user must delete their own account using the Segment app.
 Workspace owners **can** remove members from the workspace using SCIM, the web UI, or the Segment API.

 Some IdPs want to set users as “inactive” or “active.”
 Segment does not have an “inactive” state for user accounts.
-The equivalent would be to remove a user from your workspace.
-Setting an existing Segment user to “active” is the equivalent of adding that user to the workspace.
+Similar functionality can be achieved by removing a user from your workspace.
+Setting an existing Segment user to “active” is similar to adding that user to the workspace.

 When your IdP updates a user to set `active: false` or attempts to delete a user, Segment removes the user from your Segment workspace.
 If your IdP attempts to create a user with an existing email, or set `active: true`, the existing user account is added to your workspace.

-Any Segment group memberships **must be reassigned** when a user is removed and re-added.
+Any Segment group memberships **must be reassigned** when a user is removed and re-added from your workspace.
 Newly added workspace users have the “Minimal Workspace Access” permission by default.
 The “Minimal Workspace Access” role does not have access to any sources, destinations, etc.

 ## Creating Groups

 Your IdP can create new groups in Segment using SCIM.
-All groups are created with “Minimal Workspace Access” by default.
+All groups are created via SCIM start with “Minimal Workspace Access."
 The “Minimal Workspace Access” permission does not have access to any sources, destinations, etc. To add more permissions to a group you must use the Segment web app.

 ## Updating Groups